galacticcouncil/hydration-docs/docs/03_guides/06_opengov.md

 ---
-id: opengov_tutorials
-title: Using OpenGov (How-Tos)
+title: Participate in OpenGov
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 ## **The Referendum Process**

 Before proceeding with making a referendum, identify the right track and origin for it.
 For instance, if the referendum is for requesting funds from treasury, select the treasury track with appropriate spend limits.
-Read [this post](docs/opengov_theory.md) to learn more about Origins and Tracks.
+Read [this post](/community/opengov) to learn more about Origins and Tracks.

 Below is the ideal process to follow: